kbrsh/moon/README.md

   - This means you can use JSX, to allow the full power of JavaScript in your templates
 - Server Side Rendering: You can compile templates on the server side and get HTML.

+You can check out the progress on the [rewrite branch](https://github.com/KingPixil/moon/tree/rewrite).

 ### What is it?